JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/basic-concepts.md

 painful at first, but actually very good news in the long run since it makes everyone's code look and feel the same.

+It also will not allow pollution in your code, meaning things you don't use.
+Makes lean readable code.

 Its also very fun to code.

 ## BASIC STRUCTURE OF GO